-The Harvard Medical School Molecular Genetic Pathology Training Program represents a collaboration of the major Harvard teaching hospitals.
+The Harvard Medical School Molecular Genetic Pathology (MGP) Training Program represents a collaboration of three major Harvard teaching hospitals (Brigham and Women's Hospital, Children's Hospital, Massachusetts General Hospital) as well as Dana-Farber Cancer Institute, the Broad Institute and Laboratory for Molecular Medicine.
 The overall goals of this one-year accredited training program are:

 Fellows achieve the following: